pt. I: Modification | Models of Modification | 2019 | wood, plaster

 pt.
 III: Restraint | Installationview at Seoul Museum of Art, Nanji Exhibitionhall | 2019 | found objects, photography

-In the work "Variations on the Concept of Preservation" (2019) Dvořák captures a point where natural and artificial territories meet in disharmony.
+In the work Variations on the Concept of Preservation (2019), Dvořák embraces the environment and condition around her beyond its physical appearance.
+She captures a point where its natural and artificial territories meet in disharmony.
 She grasps the rules and order that create the condition of the place and further enables its (allegedly) normal function by collecting the tension between the natural and the artificial in everyday life.
-She takes photos of (actually) the quite un-natural encountering of different forms in the city, such as the structures and supplements temporarily attached on or inserted in street trees in order to extend their lifespan; she also discovers, selects, and collects objects from nature in daily life, such as dead tree branches.
-Also the artist brings them into a gallery to reconstruct the form in an artificial (or artistic) way to make them insecurely freestanding.
-Through this, Dvořák explores the form that is sustained unnaturally and artificially to perform a certain role in a social system, and the way what has fallen behind and failed to function remains.
+For example, she takes photos of (actually) the quite un-natural encountering of different forms in the city, such as the structures and supplements temporarily attached on or inserted in street trees in order to extend their lifespan; she also discovers, selects, and collects objects from nature in daily life, such as dead tree branches.
+Also the artist brings them into a gallery to reconstruct the form in an artificial way to make them insecurely freestanding.
+Through this, Dvorák explores the form that is sustained unnaturally and artificially to perform a certain role in a social system, and the way what has fallen behind and failed to function remains.
 In other words, the way in which something has fallen out of cognitive systems still survives.
 Furthermore, she questions the form of its social existence and the meaning obtained by it.

-The artist often attempts to set up two opposing axes to overthrow the hierarchy fortified by the logic of knowledge and power.
-On the basis of two axes such as the traditional and the contemporary, natural and synthetic, her work moves on from forms that function to obtain social meanings to other things that are missing, erased, and unnamed beneath the forms.
-Then her work begins to acquire meaning from the point where a crack starts to build on the existing hierarchy.
-To compare her practice to map making, her map is constantly renewed and changed by an active practice.
+To compare her practice to map making: Her map is constantly renewed and changed by an active practice.
 It is a system that discovers the massive movement within the dynamic of a series of power and creates cracks in its operation.
-Moreover, Dvořáks map is an event that occurs in a certain place based on very human emotions and feelings.
+Moreover, Dvořák’s map is an event that occurs in a certain place based on very human emotions and feelings.
 There is a subtle breath and warmth in everyday life that is often overlooked.
 The logic of the territory she draws upon, does not comply with efficiency or rational structures of society.
 Therefore it is a kind of space that cannot be measured by the existing mapping system.
 It is obviously here, where there is a space that is made up of unnamed things, or one with a closer intimacy of an “us”, yet to be found on any map.

 Back to Top